aaronkaplan/intelmq/docs/proposal.md

 **General procedure:**

 The command looks at both internal runtime configuration and user runtime configuration to decide which bots MUST start.
-This check is important to scenarios such as a bot configuration was removed from user runtime configuration but the bot stills run, therefore is still configured in internal runtime configuration.
-For this specific scenario, in order to prevent possible lost of bot configuration by user mistake (e.g. deleting bot configuration accidently), the bot will keep running normally, using the internal runtime configuration, but in addition the user runtime configuration will be updated, adding the bot configuration that was removed but stored in internal runtime configuration.

     stream
         PID - execute bot and write PID file